ghebu/noaptea-companiilor22/Readme.md

 ### CD
 Continuous Deployment &rarr; is the process of moving software that has been built and tested successfully into production.

-Continuous delivery   &rarr;g is an approach which incorporates the concepts of continuous integration, automated testing and continuous deployment.
+Continuous delivery   &rarr; is an approach which incorporates the concepts of continuous integration, automated testing and continuous deployment.
                           The difference between continuous delivery and deployment is that business teams may decide not to release software into production with continuous delivery due to various reasons.

 ![Cicd lifecycle](pics/cicd-lifecycle.png)